 The manufacturer receives the controlled dielectric stack-up from the designer.
 The production focus is only on constructing a board with a dielectric thickness tolerance of ±10% from layer to layer since the impedance traces are not defined.

 The dielectric thickness, trace width, and spacing are used to control the impedance.
+Appropriate constraint setting on the design is essential to achieve controlled impedance.
 The manufacturer performs a test to check if the time-domain reflectometry (TDR) coupons can reach the necessary impedance.
 Certain modifications are made based on the findings of the first article inspection reports, and then the boards are manufactured within the specified tolerance.

 How to measure controlled impedances, if not specified?